dku-plant-futures/dku-plant-futures.github.io/_posts/2024-09-07-how-not-to-die-chapter-02.markdown

 <p>Nourish Your Lungs With a Plant-based Diet</p>
 </center>

+📆 The book club happens at 12:00PM every Monday, during our regular [Meatless Monday Lunch]({% link _posts/2024-08-22-meatless-monday-2024-fall.markdown %}) for details. in front of the salad bar at Community Center.

 This chapter dives deep into the preventable causes of lung diseases, emphasizing the power of lifestyle changes—especially diet—to protect and heal our lungs.